Surayez/BlogSpring/README.md

 ## Running the application

-Please download the complete repository and build the gradle project.
+Please download the complete repository, build the gradle project and run the SpringBoot Application.
 \
 Once the Springboot is running, Swagger UI would be available at: http://localhost:8080/swagger-ui.html and local database would be available at http://localhost:8080/h2-console/.
 Credentials for the database are set to default since it is local, and the database is cleared every time the application is stopped.